King Of New York

 They played me an idea they were working on called "King of New York".
 They had a rough musical sketch, but little more.
 By dinner hour we'd managed to get the structure of the song "mapped out", and the boys headed off for the evening.

-Next day, Wednesday, I received a number of phone calls at regular intervals from Bobby , each promising the boys' imminent arrival.
+Next day, Wednesday, I received a number of phone calls from Bobby, at regular intervals, each time promising the boys' imminent arrival.
 By four o'clock Bobby had to admit they wouldn't be coming in that day at all, as the previous evening's debauchery had been even more damaging than the night before.

 No worries.

-Next day, Thursday, Jonathan and Guy made it to the studio by 3:00PM, looking worse than they had on the first day.
+Next day, Thursday, Jonathan and Guy made it to my studio by 3:00PM, looking worse than they had on the first day.
 Oh dear.
-A spot of tea and we got to work, making further progress on the song.
+A pot of hot tea and we got to work, making further progress on the song.

-Thursday evening Bob Rock phoned to see how things were going, seeing as Friday was to be our last day.
-Bob wasn't pleased to learn the boys hadn't taken full advantage of their time with me.
-He must have given them a stern talking-to, because they arrived punctually the following day.
-As a result, were able to get the song finished and demo'd in time for their recording session with Bob.
+Thursday evening Bob Rock called to see how things were going, seeing as Friday was to be our last day.
+He wasn't pleased to learn that the boys hadn't taken full advantage of their time with me.

 Postscript: